AiswaryaPM98/Portfolio/README.md

 Key points in Zepto Inventory Analysis:

 Product Availability: Checking which items are in stock, low stock, or out of stock across dark stores.

 Demand Patterns: Understanding which products sell fast, which are slow-moving, and identifying seasonal or daily demand trends.

-Stock Accuracy: Ensuring the inventory in the system matches the actual warehouse stock (important for quick deliveries).
+Stock Accuracy: Ensuring the inventory in the system matches the actual warehouse stock.

 Price & Margin Check: Verifying MRP, selling price and discounts for each product.

 Duplicate or Incorrect Entries: Fixing cases where products appear multiple times or have wrong prices/quantities.

 To Create a new table named Zepto  with columns as sku id(stock keeping unit), Name, Category, MRP, Discount Percentage, Avaliable Quantity, Discounted Selling Price, Weight in Gms, Out of Stock and Quantity.